There’s nothing better than watching a scary movie in a packed theater.

-Can you stand another zombie movie?
-You might if it’s more of a character study than another wave of walkers/undead barging the screen.
+Can you stand yet another zombie movie?
+You might if it’s more of a character study than the latest wave of brain chompers.

 Some of the best undead films have a serious message to share.
 The unofficial granddaddy of the genre, 1968’s “Night of the Living Dead,” spoke quietly about the horrors of racism.
 That didn’t deflate the scares, though.